merenlab/merenlab.org/tutorials/infant-gut/index.md

 The {% include ARTIFACT name="interactive" text="interactive" %} interface of anvi'o can be quite overwhelming.
 This particular box, in addition to the [interactive interface tutorial](tutorials/interactive-interface/), attempts to give you insights into the features of the {% include ARTIFACT name="interactive" text="interactive" %} interface relevant to metagenomic binning.

-First of all, each leaf in the cerntral dendrogram describes an individual contig.
+First of all, each leaf in the central dendrogram describes an individual contig.
 Contigs that were fragmented into multiple splits due to their extensive length can be identified in the `Parent` layer.
 The grey layers after the `GC-Content` display mean coverage values (i.e., the environmental signal) of each contig/split across the 11 metagenomes.
 Finally, you can click on the `MOUSE` box on the right side of the interface to explore numerical and alphabetic values in more details across the display.

 [![Interface-explanations.png](images/Interface-explanations.png)](images/Interface-explanations.png){:.center-img .width-50}